openann19/pet3/docs/MOBILE_README.md

 # Mobile Development Guide

-This guide covers local development, EAS builds, code signing, and deployment for the Pet3 native mobile applications.
+This guide covers local development, EAS builds, code signing, and deployment for the Pet3 mobile applications.

 ## Table of Contents